Waging Justice

 Russian journalist Alexander Pichugin was convicted of spreading ‘fake news’ for sarcastic comments he published on social media criticizing Russia for permitting religious gatherings as a stark exception to the general rule of social distancing at a time when COVID-19 infection was prevalent.

-Indian journalist and Washington Post Global Opinions Writer Rana Ayyub is facing an array of charges in India.
+Indian journalist and Washington Post Global Opinions writer Rana Ayyub is facing an array of charges in India.
 In one recent case, she faces up to seven years in prison for fraud charges based on allegations of misuse of COVID relief funds.

 The case was prompted by a complaint from an individual affiliated with India’s ruling party.
 More broadly, the mounting charges appear to be an attempt to silence her in response to her reporting, in particular on India’s handling of the COVID crisis.